By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 Remember, GDPR compliance is about data protection and privacy — cybersecurity is only a portion of that.
 A robust security strategy is an important part of maintaining compliance.
 But you also need to protect yourself from internal threats.

 When we speak of internal threats, it’s not just malicious insiders who deliberately steal private information.
 It’s also employees who mishandle data and/or practice poor security hygiene.
 That’s why you need to create a policy that ensures everyone within your organization knows how to protect and manage data.

 - Email security

-- Using strong passwords and two-factor authentication
+- Using strong passwords and multi-factor authentication

 - Encrypting devices, and other good practices for internal security

 Consider giving extra training to employees who handle personal data to lessen human error that leave you open to threats.

 GDPR Article 35 requires organizations to conduct a data protection impact assessment (DPIA) when processing data in a way that could “result in a high risk” to the freedom and rights of the person.